-F.1.15 Noise and Vibration
+D.1.15 Noise and Vibration

-Proponent Commitment Relevant Section in Coal Mine EIS Where there exists the possibility that instantaneous, short-duration, high-level noise events may occur during night-time hours (22:00 - 07:00), consideration will be given to the potential for the disturbance of sleep within residences and the accommodation village.
+Proponent EIS Commitment EIS Cross Reference Proponent SEIS Commitment SEIS Cross Reference Where there exists the possibility that instantaneous, short-duration, high-level noise events may occur during night-time hours (22:00 - 07:00), consideration will be given to the potential for the disturbance of sleep within residences and the accommodation village.
 Volume 2, Section 15.4.
 The accommodation will need to be air conditioned allowing windows to be kept closed.
 Further measures, such as physical barriers through vegetation planting etc, will be considered by the Proponent during design of the accommodation village.
 Volume 2, Section 15.4.3.7 The transportation, storage and use of explosives will be in accordance with the relevant Australian Standards (i.e. AS 2187 Explosives - storage, transport and use) and all state legislation (i.e. Explosive Act 1999) Volume 2, Section 15.4.6 The explosives supplier will operate the explosives depot and supply the explosives trucks and operators.
-Volume 2, Section 15.4.6 Blasting will be avoided if predicted values of airblast overpressure in noise-sensitive places exceed acceptable levels.
+Volume 2, Section 15.4.6

+Proponent EIS Commitment EIS Cross Reference Proponent SEIS Commitment SEIS Cross Reference Blasting will be avoided if predicted values of airblast overpressure in noise-sensitive places exceed acceptable levels.
 If this is not practicable, blasting will be scheduled to minimise noise annoyance.
 An appropriate period is generally between 11:00 and 13:00.
 Similarly, blasting will be avoided at times when strong winds are blowing from the blasting site towards noise sensitive receptors.
 Volume 2, Section 15.4.4.5 All blast holes will be confined and standard central Queensland strip mining blasting techniques will be used.
 Electronic initiation will be used to optimise blast performance and to limit the MIC values.
-Volume 2, Section 15.4.6 Management measures concerning overpressure from blasting are provided in the Environmental Management Plan (EMP).
-Volume 2, Section 15.4.6
+Volume 2, Section 15.4.6 Management measures concerning overpressure from blasting are provided in the Environmental Management Plan (EM Plan).
+These will be provided to the blasting contractor for consideration and will be incorporated into a blasting plan.
+Volume 2, Section 15.4.6 Calculations will be revised and predictions refined based on additional site specific constants obtained once the exact locations for blasting are known.
+Volume 2, 15.6.4.4 Noise and vibration monitoring will be carried out in accordance with the environmental authority Volume 5, Appendix P Section 3.5.8 The Project will investigate all substantiated noise and vibration related complaints.
+Volume 5, Appendix P Section 3.5.8 The Project will implement corrective action resulting from complaints investigations as required.
+Volume 5, Appendix P Section 3.5.8

-Alpha Coal Project Environmental Impact Statement | VOL 4 2010 APPENDICES
+Alpha Coal Project Supplementary Environmental Impact Statement | VOL 2 2011